Thames Basin Heaths Special Protection Area

 We are working with other councils and Natural England to explore further opportunities for SANG provision.
 As these arise, we will update the avoidance and mitigation strategy.

-For more information on our position on the Special Protection Area, please contact the Development Control Manager using the contact details on the right of this page.
+For more information on our position on the Special Protection Area, please contact our development manager using the contact details on this page.